 There is not as much bass as other mics, but it sounds as clear as a more expensive microphone.
 Blue Spark Microphone Review below will help you to make a great decision.

-The sound quality of the Blue Spark is superior to other consumer mics; it has an unmistakable sound.
+The sound quality of the mic is superior to other consumer mics; it has an unmistakable sound.
 If you are using it for podcasting, it can easily do the job without any issues.
 It is not recommended to use it for vocals, or you might have distortion.

-It does a great job of picking up sounds from a distance and making a clear recording of your voice.
+It does a great job of picking up a full range of sounds from a distance and making a clear recording of your voice.

-See the blog review on Blue Spark below of hooke audio to find out more about this great mic.
+See the blog review below of hooke audio to find out more about this great mic.
 If you are looking for a microphone to record clear podcasts, do not miss reading this guide.

 What’s inside the Blue Spark SL microphone box?